callum-hart/immutable-styles/docs.md

 Throws:

 ```
-[Unkown Attribute] "foo" is not a valid attribute
+[Unknown Attribute] "foo" is not a valid attribute

 Occurrence found: